 Meal preparation, or meal planning, is an excellent way to save time and money throughout the week.
 “Meal prepping” can also help to alleviate feelings of stress and anxiety associated with setting aside enough time every day to prepare healthy meals.
-In this video, Britney Lentz, a registered dietitian at Copeman Healthcare, goes over some tips and tricks on how to get started with meal prepping.
+In this video, registered dietitian Britney Lentz goes over some tips and tricks on how to get started with meal prepping.
 Watch the video, or continue on to the article below.

 1. Meal planning starts before you head to the store

 Having a plan when you are going grocery shopping is one of the best ways to set yourself up for success.
 Do a quick inventory of the items you have in your pantry and fridge, and decide what you need to buy to prepare meals and snacks that you want.
 Check out some of the recipes on our website for some inspiration!

 2. Write out your shopping list in order of how you will shop

 Write your list in the order of how you will travel through the grocery store.
 Writing a grocery list prevents you from having to backtrack and run around the store multiple times.
 This meal prep step includes creating sections in your list for produce, dairy, spices, pasta, etc.